 With a lens toward today's tensions on campuses across the country, the most relevant chapter was “The Role of Failure in Identity Work.”
 Like each chapter, it begins with a personal narrative.
 This particular narrative was one of vulnerability in admitting a moment of poignant failure that led to “shame, embarrassment, and fear.”
 Yet, the chapter focuses not on those emotions, but the way through them.
 How do we embrace and recover from failure?
 In a contemporary culture where recognition of failure comes quick, educators must also be equipped with the appropriate tools to recover from failure.
 The chapter outlines appropriate ways to do so and offers tools and tips for educators to consider as they continue developing their skills.

 Perhaps that is the most important aspect of this book: that it is all about tools to address all manner of situations that arise in schools.
 The book helps educators and leaders operationalize these necessary habits and practices in their own classrooms and communities.

 All educators today, and especially Academic Leaders, need the humility to recognize the need to study and internalize this type of framework.
 Doing this work then helps academic leaders reduce the cognitive load required for daily, in-the-moment, decision-making.
 The activities and charts in Talusan’s book act like checklists educators can use daily when they encounter something that gives them pause.
 Reading this book and keeping it as a resource refreshes the commitment toward building true habits and skills for more inclusive schools and will position educators to appropriately address the challenges of today and tomorrow.

-What are you reading this summer?
+What are you reading?
 Please use the comment feature below to share or to add a comment on a book you see posted here.

 Atomic Habits James Clear Recommended by Molly Rumsey, Harpeth Hall School (TN)